 On August 14, 2007, the Board approved the Stock Option Plan.
 The purpose of the Stock Option Plan is to advance the interests of the Corporation by encouraging the directors, officers, management, consultants and employees of the Corporation and its subsidiaries to acquire shares in the Corporation, thereby increasing their proprietary interest in the Corporation, encouraging them to remain associated with the Corporation and its subsidiaries and furnishing them with additional incentive in their efforts on behalf of the Corporation and its subsidiaries.
-Except for the DSU Plan, the Corporation has not established any other security-based compensation arrangements as of the date hereof.
+Further to the termination of the DSU Plan, the Stock Option Plan is the only security-based compensation plan of the Corporation as of the date hereof.